tahrenyie85/my-first-repo/readme.md

-# Sean Kross
+# Tah Ren Yie

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America
+I live in the city of Singapore.

 ### Reading

-Three of my favorite books are:
+My favorite books are:

-- *Mindstorms* by Seymour Papert
-- *Welcome to the Monkey HOuse* by Kurt Vonnegut
-- *Persepolis* by Marjane Satrapi
+- All books that interest me.

 ### Food